DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 The Liaison made a note on his slate, voice neutral in that way bureaucrats perfected when documenting potential disasters.
 "Protocol remains approved.
 But we will need post-event redundancy.
 Do you have a second containment plan?"

 Marla nodded.
 "Ternary failover in the southern node.
 And a resonance-inverted kill switch embedded in the anchor.
-I don't intend to use it—but it's there."
+I don't intend to use itâ€”but it's there."

 "So if this... entity escapes alignment," Elyra said slowly, each word measured, "you'll destroy it."